IBM raises earnings outlook despite weak tech spending

 International Business Machines Corp, a bellwether for the global IT industry because of its global span and breadth of businesses, now expects full-year earnings per share - excluding items - of at least $15.10, versus at least $15.00 previously.

 The company known as Big Blue has shifted its focus from hardware to higher-margin services and software over the past decade.
-But like rivals Hewlett-Packard Co and Oracle Corp, it continues to grapple with sliding budgets as the European crisis tightens spending and emerging market growth decelerates.
+But like rivals Hewlett-Packard Co (HPQ.N) and Oracle Corp ORCL.O, it continues to grapple with sliding budgets as the European crisis tightens spending and emerging market growth decelerates.

 IBM said on Wednesday its revenue fell 3 percent to $25.8 billion in the quarter, missing average expectations of $26.27 billion.
 It said it took a $1 billion hit because of a weaker euro and other foreign exchange "headwinds" that translate into fewer dollars.

-Note: (This version of the story has been corrected to fix headline to make clear the environment reflects weak tech spending)